The wrapped Fukaya category for semi-toric SYZ fibrations: Tame SYZ fibrations

-\begin{df} For $\Ll$ tame, call a local normal form $\psi$ on a neighborhood $V$ of $\crit(\Ll)$ $\Ll$-tame if, with respect a metric as in Theorem \ref{tmBaseCoord}, $V$ projects under $\Ll$ onto a uniform tubular neighborhood of $\Delta$ and the functions $q_1,q_2,q_3$ defined by $\psi$ as in equation \eqref{eqLocEdgeNormForm} factor as $\tilde{q}\circ\Ll$ for $\tilde{q}$ Lipschitz with respect to said metric.
-Given a Lagrangian section $\sigma$ which does not meet $\crit(\Ll)$ we say that the local normal form is $(\Ll,\sigma)$-tame if, further, $\sigma$ is uniformly disjoint from $\crit(\Ll)$ in the coordinates defined by $\psi$. \end{df} \begin{tm}[\textbf{The uniform structure on $M$}] Suppose $\Ll$ is tame.
+\end{df} \begin{tm}[\textbf{The uniform structure on $M$}] Suppose $\Ll$ is tame.
 For each section $\sigma$ of $\Ll$ which does not meet $\crit(\Ll)$ there is an $\omega$-compatible almost complex structure $J_\sigma$ such that the associated metric $g_{J_\sigma}$ has a finite cover by uniformly bi-Lipschitz coordinate systems for any $\delta>0$ as follows. \begin{enumerate} \item Pre-images under $\Ll$ of simply connected open subsets of $B\setminus B_\delta(\Delta)$ with action angle coordinates for which $\sigma$ is the $0$-section. \item $\Ll^{-1}(B_\delta(\Delta))\setminus B_{\delta}(\crit(\Ll))$ with coordinates given on base as in \ref{tmBaseCoord} and on the fibers coordinates $t\in [-T,T]^n$ giving the time $t$ Hamiltonian flow of the base coordinates with initial condition $\sigma$. \item $B_{\delta}(\crit(\Ll))$ with $(\sigma,\Ll)$-tame local normal coordinates. \end{enumerate} Any two almost complex structures $J_1$ and $J_2$ satisfying this condition give rise to equivalent metrics.
 With respect to such a metric, we have $\Ll$ is a quasi-Riemannian submersion on the complement of $B_{\delta}(\crit(\Ll))$ and $\sigma$ is a uniformly Lipschitz embedding. \end{tm} \begin{proof} We start by taking an open cover by coordinate systems as in the statement interpreting $B_\delta(\crit(\Ll))$ as the ball with respect to some $(\Ll,\sigma)$-tame local coordinates.

 We remark that to obtain a $\sigma$-tame local normal form we can start with an arbitrary tame local normal form, which exists by the tameness assumption and Theorem \ref{tmBaseCoord}, and modify by flowing $\sigma$ to the section $x_1=x_2=\delta,\theta=0$.
+Here we are referring to the normal coordinates introduced in Theorem \ref{tmLocNorFo}.